mortySome/Python/README.md

-Just a Repo for showing my learning progress in Python
+Tracking my learning progress in Python from basics to advance by improving and learning through every project here practically